Signing for approval

 Mobile Appβœ…βœ…βŒSeeSigning with Taurus Sign for more information.

 The remainder of this document will discuss signing via API.
-Please ensure the user you are using to sign programatically does not require the ability to sign requests any other way.
+Please note that the user you are setting up for programatic signatures, will no longer be able to sign requests any other way.

 • You must have the correct roles assigned to your API user.
 These roles are enforced for each API call, such as RequestApprover, WhitelistedAddressApprover, etc. You can read more about roles in the User Management section in our guides.